newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 SWIFT is a fancy WhatsApp group for banks that allows banks to message each other when they want to move money from one account to another.
 What happens when you are booted out of a WhatsApp group?
 You create another one and talk via that.
 Or you use Signal, or Matrix or perhaps even have a phone call.

-If nobody is selling anything to Russians, then why would Russians need to settle in anything other than rubles - which SWIFT cannot affect?
+If nobody is selling anything to Russians, then why would Russians need to settle in anything other than roubles - which SWIFT cannot affect?

-Trying to drive the ruble down just makes Russian exports even more of a bargain and incentivises ways of getting around the blockage.
+Trying to drive the rouble down just makes Russian exports even more of a bargain and incentivises ways of getting around the blockage.
 Since a decent team of developers could knock out a SWIFT replacement for the major transaction types in about a fortnight using RabbitMQ and an adequate supply of the finest Russian beer I doubt the Russians are going to be overly bothered by the inconvenience.
 After all, the external value of your currency is of little concern if you’re not sourcing required items outside your borders.
 Russia is not Turkey, nor is it Iran.
 It is an industrial power house with a vast land area full of natural resources and an energetic people that prefers to train engineers and scientists over advertising executives, and that happens to have the fourth largest armed force on the planet.

 Russians may want the stuff the West can supply, but they don’t need it.
 Where does West’s demand for Gas and Wheat sit on that divide?